Soy Milk Nutrition Facts: Cup, 250ml, and 500ml

 - Fortified calcium, vitamin D, vitamin B12, sugar, sodium, and gums vary by brand, so packaged labels should override the generic profile.

-- Soy milk usually has more protein than almond, oat, coconut, or rice milk, but sweetened versions can add meaningful sugar calories.
+- Soy milk usually has more protein than almond, oat, coconut, or rice milk, but sweetened versions can add meaningful sugar calories and may not fit the same carb target.

 - Use cup, 250ml, and 500ml rows for everyday tracking and the 100ml row for comparing plant milks on the same volume basis.